sketch-hq/SketchAPI/docs-website/pages/file-format-versioning.md

 permalink: /file-format/versioning

 order: 101
+excerpt: How Sketch stores version information in meta.json
 ---

 The document's metadata includes information about the Sketch version used to create the document and which versions of Sketch can open the file.